Yowayowa Sensei: Characters

+A third-year student with an interest in photography.
+She is very attached to Hiyori.

 Media

 Manga

-Yowayowa Sensei is written and illustrated by Kamio Fukuchi.
-It began serialization in Kodansha's Weekly Shōnen Magazine on November 16, 2022.
-The series has been compiled into fifteen tankōbon volumes as of November 2025.
+Written and illustrated by Kamio Fukuchi, Yowayowa Sensei began serialization in Kodansha's Weekly Shōnen Magazine on November 16, 2022.
+The series has been compiled into nineteen tankōbon volumes as of September 2026.
 To promote the release of the seventh volume, a promotional video was released on YouTube featuring Marika Kōno as the voice of Hiyori.
 A collaboration with cosplayer Enako featuring her cosplaying the character Mizuki was released in June 2024.